razvanmuntea/hello-world/README.md

 # hello-world
-This is a place where magic does not happen
+This is a test repository

-Knowledge through science is the only true path to freedom.
+"Knowledge through science is the only true path to freedom." unknown author after a couple of beers